 If you’re facing VPN error 800, it obviously means you’re a regular VPN user and I don’t need to introduce to you what a VPN is.
-So getting straight to the point, what is the VPN error 800 and how do we fix it?
+So getting straight to the point, what is the best VPN error 800 and how do we fix it?

 When this error occurs it means your VPN is unable to make a connection with the server.
 This may be caused by multiple reasons that I will mention below.

 Now if you’re not a tech person, I’m pretty sure the image below must have frightened you and left you clueless as to why this error has occurred.
 You get the impression that only an expert can solve this technical jargon.

 DON’T SWEAT!
 I will guide you thoroughly with the complete process on how to fix this error.
-Also, this guide will help you use VPN service for whatever reason you are using.
+Also, this guide will help you use a VPN service for whatever reason you are using.

 What causes error 800?

 It is indeed a little shocking that the real reason behind error 800 is not completely known but there are a few reasons that can possibly cause error 800 to be shown on your screen.
 Here’s a rundown of all the possible reasons as to why error 800 is being shown on your screen:

 - Firewall settings